 The far-righter supported President Assad’s government when 2011 protests in Syria turned into a vicious civil war and Islamic State was born.
 He left comments on webpages about Zionism and the superiority of the ‘Nordic races‘ virulent enough to attract the attention of anti-racist activists.

 His Facebook page contained daily updates and posts about Syria and other hot spots in the Middle East.
 He travelled to the region (although probably not Syria itself) in 2013.
 The next year he re-enrolled in Trondheim’s Norwegian University of Science and Technology for a Masters in Political Science.

-By his late 40s Grimsgaard-Ofstad fitted into the image of what the media would soon be calling ‘alt-right’: a part populist, part-white nationalist, part-identitarian internet activist with a bust of Beethoven on his desk and Facebook likes for neo-folk bands and obscure indie bands and Middle Eastern news sites and Scandinavian mythology sites and Eurasian discussion forums where Aleksandr Dugin was regarded as a wise sage.
+By his late 40s Grimsgaard-Ofstad fitted into the image of what the media would soon be calling ‘alt-right’: a part populist, part-white nationalist, part-identitarian internet activist with a bust of Beethoven on his desk and Facebook likes for pages on neo-folk bands, obscure indie bands, Middle Eastern news sites, Scandinavian mythology sites, and Eurasian discussion forums where Aleksandr Dugin was regarded as a wise sage.
 He cheered on Putin’s Russia in the battle over Ukraine.